Tjandra-Putra/anico-ecommerce/README.md

 # anico ecommerce platform

 ### Introduction
 This is a full stack ecommerce website.
-My objective is to create an ecommerce platform that enhances the consumer experience while also increasing admin efficiency.
-The platform must be elegant, simple, responsive, and feature-rich in order to increase the process's efficiency and effectiveness. live demo: [coming soon]
+My goal is to build an ecommerce platform that improves the customer experience while simultaneously enhancing administrative efficiency.
+To boost the process's efficiency and efficacy, the platform must be attractive, straightforward, responsive, and feature-rich.
+[Coming Soon] a live demonstration!

 ### Installation
 Installing dependencies